Some tips while taking Term Insurance

-We will today discuss some of the best practices and must do things while taking a Term Insurance.
+We will today discuss some of the best practices and must do things while taking a Term plan.

 Click here to read what is Term Insurance and its Importance

-Term Insurance premium depends on your Age .
-So if possible try to avoid taking the policy just after your Birth date .
-What i mean by this is that try taking it before you turn +1 year in age .
-If your Date of birth is 10/11/1983 , and you take the policy on or before 10/11/2008 , you will be considered of age 24 .
-But if you do a delay of 2 days … and you take a policy on 12/11/2008 .
-You will be considered 25 yrs old and hence your premium will increase by 4-5% .
+Term Insurance premium depends on your Age.
+So if possible try to avoid taking the policy just after your Birth date.
+What i mean by this is that try taking it before you turn +1 year in age.
+If your Date of birth is 10/11/1983, and you take the policy on or before 10/11/2008, you will be considered of age 24.

-Note : It does not mean that if your birthday just passed by and now you want to take Insurance , then you should wait for another year . thats not what i am saying :)
+Note : It does not mean that if your birthday just passed by and now you want to take Insurance, then you should wait for another year. that’s not what i am saying ๐Ÿ™‚

 2. Try to diversify your Policy